 Pete was clearly never here.
 I’m not even sure he’s here in the completed game!

-Nala is the last of the Second Guest party members on the Disney worlds.
+Nala is the last of my prospective Second Guest party members from the Disney worlds.

 Hollow Bastion, Space Paranoids, The Battle of Hollow Bastion

 As we already know, the Battle of 1000 Heartless originally planned to include Behemoths and Wyverns, or at least it did in the concept and trailer stage.
 Unfortunately, tech limitations seem to have gotten in the way.

 Excusing the Behemoths and Wyverns, I’ll repeat what I’ve said before: I think that this section, minus Space Paranoids, is an absolute, godforsaken, cacophonous ramshackle, even if I like parts of it out-of-context That said, I don’t think it shows many signs of obvious editing relevant to our list.
 This may be because I don’t think this segment shows signs of any editing!
 From Space Paranoids kicking you out of the entire world if you lose a minigame, to Stitch vanishing into thin air, to the baffling and senseless (if entertaining) inclusion of the Gullwings, to the Ansem identity theft plot (which some readers have defended but I still feel awkward about), to the jarring inclusion of Sephiroth scenes, to the Goofy’s death scene that any reasonable person should have shot down and has actually harmed the series’ reputation, to the black hole of non-chronological garbage editing that ends the world… let’s just move on.

 Oh, by the way, I still don’t know what to make of “I’m sorry about the ice cream.”